Get the latest in kids’ media, tech, and news right to your inbox

 Students heading to school this year may be the most technically savvy, media-aware bunch ever.
 YouTube, Minecraft, and even MythBusters are being used to engage kids in class, while Instagram, WhatsApp, and Netflix occupy kids at home.
-Not only that, Common Core standards requiring the use of technology in the classroom are being implemented across the U.S. This year at Back to School Night, it’s a good bet that media and technology -- both in and out of school -- will be hot topics.
+Not only that, Common Core standards requiring the use of technology in the classroom are being implemented across the United States.
+This year at Back-to-School Night, it’s a good bet that media and technology -- both in and out of school -- will be hot topics.

 If you have five minutes with the teacher:

 What's the best way to reach you?
 Email, text, or phone call?